Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

-\begin{proof} In the right half of Figure~\ref{fig:infinitefamilytopslicedisk}, we illustrate that $C$ bounds a framed locally flat disk $\Delta'$ whose interior is disjoint from both $S_2$ and $S_1$.
-This disk is obtained from the two pictured locally flat disks for $K$ by gluing them along the arc where their boundaries coincide.
+\begin{proof} In the left two frames of Figure~\ref{fig:infinitefamilytopslicedisk}, we illustrate that $\alpha$ bounds a framed locally flat disk $\Delta'$ whose interior is disjoint from both $S_2$ and $S_1$.
+The construction of the disk is explained in detail in the caption of Figure~\ref{fig:infinitefamilytopslicedisk}.
+This disk is obtained from the two schematically pictured locally flat slice disks for the topologically slice knot $K$ by gluing them along the arc where their boundaries coincide.

-Viewed as a knot in $S^3$ on the ribbon surface $S_2$, $C$ is an unknot and the framing induced by $S_2$ on $C$ is the 0-framing.
-We conclude that $C$ bounds a framed smooth disk $\Delta$ into $B^4$ that is disjoint from $S_2$ in its interior.
-Moreover, since $\Delta'$ as drawn induces the 0-framing on $C$ as a knot in $S^3$, we can arrange for $\Delta$ and $\Delta'$ to agree near their boundaries. \end{proof}
+Viewed as a knot in $S^3$ on the ribbon surface $S_2$, $\alpha$ is an unknot and the framing induced by $S_2$ on $\alpha$ is the 0-framing.
+We conclude that $\alpha$ bounds a framed smooth disk $\Delta$ into $B^4$ that is disjoint from $S_2$ in its interior.
+Moreover, as drawn, $\Delta'$ induces the 0-framing on $\alpha$ as a knot in $S^3$, so we can arrange for $\Delta$ and $\Delta'$ to agree near their boundaries. \end{proof}

-Now that we have specified framed disks (that agree near boundary) bounded by $C$, it makes sense to consider $n$-twisted rim surgery on $C$.
+Now that we have specified framed disks (that agree near their boundaries) bounded by $\alpha$, we can consider $n$-twisted rim surgery on $\alpha$.

-\begin{corollary} For any knot $J$, $S_2(C;J,1)$ is smoothly isotopic rel.\ boundary to $S_2$ and $\S(C;J,1)$ is topologically isotopic rel.\ boundary to $\S$. \end{corollary}
+\begin{corollary} For any knot $J$, $S_2(\alpha;J,1)$ is smoothly isotopic rel.\ boundary to $S_2$ and $\S(\alpha;J,1)$ is topologically isotopic rel.\ boundary to $\S$. \end{corollary}

 \begin{proof} This follows immediately from Proposition~\ref{prop:getdisks} and Lemma~\ref{lemma:when-rim-surgery-doesnt-change-anything}. \end{proof}